Simuleos-lab/TaraKernel.jl/notes/disscusions/_STABLE/T20251123-LiteTapes.notes.md

 * Recovery is possible by scanning segments but results in a new Tape identity.
 * Tape identity (UUID) exists independently of segment contents.
 * Meta files describe Tape structure rather than contextual user data.
-* Meta files contain both structural and system information.
+* Meta files contain structural and system information.
 * Meta is needed for fast loading and avoiding full rescans.
 * Meta cannot be fully derived from segments in general.
 * Meta must be considered **authoritative** for the implementation.